Thursday, 7 March 2013

 Instead of a proper review, this is more like a sketch of the thoughts which struck me while reading Henry Kissinger’s On China.
+Kissinger is one of the best known maestros of imperial atrocities, having involved with many highly controversial events, some of which absolutely indefensible.
+To write this "review", I've completely omitted Kissinger the person here in order to focus on his book On China.

 In the past, writers were often individuals who saw things differently.
 Being different helped them to highlight alternative perspectives and popular social ills.
 Once in a while, they turned out to be right, and even listened to; and their visions delivered impact.
 Nowadays, books are written for a mass market.
 Guided by publishing preferences, more and more writers build their positions on opinion polls and market surveys.
 It is therefore refreshing to read Kissinger who, at nearly 90, has neither the time nor incentive to appease popularised prejudice.